khmarbaise/mdt/README.md

 Ideas
 -----
+- May be we should about two ways:
+  Maven Deployment Tool Plugin (which can be configured into a project)
+    -> mvn mdt:release -> get latest release version
+    -> mvn mdt:current

+  Maven Deployment Tool (mdt) via command line. mdt deployment

 - What about the situation:
   Having a Maven project which has been build and now you would like to deploy it.
   -> Have a deployment plugin which handles this ?